 - A CPR Level C Certificate (issued within 1 year of the clinical placement date)

-- A Police Record Check, including the Vulnerable Sector Screening (issued within 1 year of the clinical placement date)
+- A Police Record Check, including the Vulnerable Sector Screening (issued within 6 months of the start of each clinical placement)

 Is this You?